g-jgreen/documentation/content/api/broker-and-storage.md

 * week

-## Document data
+## Messages

-> Getting latest value from storage
+> Getting latest message from storage

 ```bash
 curl -i --user apiKey:apiSecret
     https://data.waylay.io/resources/testresource/current
 ```

-> Getting history from storage
+> Getting latest messages from storage

 ```bash
 curl -i --user apiKey:apiSecret
     https://data.waylay.io/resources/testresource/series
 ```

-You can always retrieve up to the last 100 data points for every resource over the REST calls.
-Coming back to the example where resource is the phone, waylay platform would store 100 data points, where each data point would hold information about underlying parameters (temperature, humidity etc.)
+You can always retrieve up to the last 100 messages for every resource over the REST calls.
+Coming back to the example where resource is the phone, waylay platform would store 100 messages, where each message would hold information about underlying parameters (temperature, humidity etc.)

 <aside class="notice">
 In default pricing, we offer up to 100 latest points.
 This can as well be much higher if required.